-New Zealand has enacted a FOI law.7 And when I was there in 1986, that country was looking at reform of that law and at the enactment of orivacy legislation.8 In Australia. a Freedom of Information Act was enacted by Federal Parliament in 1982.
+New Zealand has enacted an FOI law.
+When I was there in February, 1986, that country was looking at reform of that law and at the enactment of privacy legislation.
+In Australia, a Freedom of Information Act was enacted by Federal Parliament in 1982.
 It contained an important section for rights of access to personal information and for the protection of private information.
-Comprehensive federal privacy laws have been promised.9 But hand in hand with these developments comes a proposal for a national identity card to co-ordinate federal data banks as a suggested means of combating tax and social security fraud, 10
+Comprehensive Federal privacy laws have been promised.
+But hand in hand with these developments comes a proposal for a national identity card to co-ordinate Federal data banks as a suggested means of combating tax and social security fraud.
+10

-Recently, I had to offer a Foreword to a forthcoming publication, to be printed in Canada, on the problems and prospects of these information laws.11 Upon looking through the reports of two of the contributors, Ms Inger Hansen and Dr. Harold Relyea, and the report of the Australian legislation offered by Senator Alan Missen, it became clear that a number of common themes were emerging.
-They chart the way ahead for those concerned about information law in the last decade of the twentieth century.
-With differing emphasis, the authors call attention to concerns which will clearly affect the law and administrative practices involved in the exercise of privacy and FOI rights for years to come
+Recently, I had to offer a Foreword to a forthcoming publication, to be printed in Canada, on the problems and prospects of these information laws.
+11 Looking through their reports, and the report on the Australian legislation offered by the late Senator Alan Missen, it became clear that a number of common themes were emerging.
+They chart the way ahead for those concerned about information law in the last decade of the

+20th Century.
+To some extent, the themes are similar.
+They are illustrated by the workshops of this symposium.
+With differing emphasis, the authors call attention to concerns which will clearly affect the law and administrative practices involved in the exercise of privacy and FOI rights for years to come.

-Hansen and Relvea stress the concern in Canada and the United States that FOI is being used (or abused) to breach the legitimate expectations of business confidentiality.
-This confidentiality may sometimes be undermined by the relevation, pursuant to FOI law, of information supplied by business (usually under compulsion) to the government.
+Two of the contributors, Inger Hansen and Harold Relyea stress the concern in Canada and the United States respectively that FOI is being used (or abused) to breach the legitimate expectations of business confidentiality.
+This confidentiality may sometimes be undermined by the relevation, pursuant to FOI law, of information supplied by business (usually under compulsion) to the Government.
 How are these competing rights to be reconciled and the integrity of FOI maintained, whilst ensuring legitimate claims to business secrecy and candid supply of business data to government?

-Concern is also expressed in Canada and the United States about the use of FOI to undermine, frustrate and delay the processes of law enforcement.
-Particular anxiety is felt about the so-called "mosaic" phenomenon - as a result of which, even where identifiers have been deleted, some material supplied pursuant to FOI can assist anti-social persons to identify public informers or to secure other information which public policy suggests should be kept secret.
+Concern is also expressed in the United States and Canada about the use of FOI to undermine, frustrate and delay the processes of law enforcement.
+Particular anxiety is felt about the so called "mosaic" phenomenon - as a result of which, even where identifiers have been deleted, some material supplied pursuant to FOI can assist anti-social persons to identify public informers or to secure other information which public policy suggests should be kept secret.

 Concern about cost of FOI is a theme running through all reports on the operation of information legislation.
 There is the suggestion that this is a luxury which, however desirable in principle, our communities simply cannot afford.
-There is also the suggestion that, depending as it does on the activities of enthusiastic individuals, our FOI and privacy laws are very much guardians of the educated middle class.
-They provide little in the way of enhanced freedom for those people who are most dependent on, and under the surveillance of, government - the social security recipients, veterans, hospital patients and others whose very position of dependence often makes the enforcement of their information rights a matter of theory rather than practice.
+There is also the suggestion that, depending as it does on the activities of enthusiastic individuals, our FOI and privacy laws are very much the guardians of the educated middle class.
+They provide little in the way of enhanced freedom for those people who are most dependent on, and under the surveillance of, government - the social security recipients, veterans, hospital patients and others whose very position of dependence often makes the enforcement of their information right a matter of theory rather than practice.